joelclermont/kendo-docs/api/mobile/pane.md

 ## Description

 ### Mobile Pane

 The mobile Pane widget groups one or more **mobile views** within the main view application.
 The mobile SplitView widget allows a side by-side display of several panes.
-The mobile PopOver automatically instantiates a mobile Pane widget for its contents.The mobile Pane widget acts like an embedded mobile application, with most of the application features available: support for local/remote views, default layout and transition, lading, etc. with one exception being the browser history support.
-Navigating within the pane will not update the history state, so deep linking to a pane state is not supported.### Navigating across panes
+The mobile PopOver automatically instantiates a mobile Pane widget for its contents.

+The mobile Pane widget acts like an embedded mobile application, with most of the application features available: support for local/remote views, default layout and transition, lading, etc. with one exception being the browser history support.
+Navigating within the pane will not update the history state, so deep linking to a pane state is not supported.

+### Navigating across panes

 By default, navigational widgets will change views in the containing pane.
 To target another pane, use `target` data attribute set to the **id** of the pane.
 To change views in the mobile